Armamentarium (album)

 Armamentarium is the third studio album by German melodic death metal band Neaera.
 It was released on 24 August 2007 through Metal Blade Records.

 Packaging

-The first edition version of this album contains a bonus 61 minutes long DVD of Neaera playing live in their hometown of Münster.
+The first edition of this album contains a bonus DVD (61 minutes long) of Neaera playing live in their hometown of Münster.

 Track listing

 Credits

 Writing, performance and production credits are adapted from the album liner notes.